-Recently, the job of an internal auditor has transitioned from a traditional financial audit role to that of a risk-based audit.
+Recently, an internal auditor’s job has transitioned from a traditional financial audit role to that of a risk-based audit.
 As such, internal auditors now perform a critical role in guarding and raising the value of an organization.
 Therefore, the industry sees internal auditors as change agents and business partners.
 Consequently, industry esteem for internal auditors only deepens when these individuals become certified.
 The CIA qualification reflects a great knowledge of and commitment to the field, so respect for CIAs is extremely high.

-The Certified Internal Auditor salary in Saudi Arabia exemplifies the benefit of higher earning potential that comes with the CIA.
-For example, PayScale reports the average Certified Internal Auditor salary in Saudi Arabia as SAR 189,000.
+A Certified Internal Auditor salary in Saudi Arabia exemplifies the benefit of higher earning potential that comes with the CIA.
+For example, PayScale reports the average Certified Internal Auditor salary in Saudi Arabia as SAR 175,000.
 However, the range of this salary differs by location:

 |Saudi Arabia City||CIA Salary Range (SAR)|

 Comparatively, PayScale reports the average salary of a regular internal auditor as SAR 121,233 and the average salary of an auditor as SAR 66,000.
 And without the CIA, even an experienced internal auditor has an average salary cap of SAR 258,000.
 Therefore, having the CIA in Saudi Arabia clearly enables you to benefit financially.